 So what’s the verdict?

 There is no right or wrong when it comes to dental sedation.
-Many dentists quite happily offer both psychological methods and sedation side by side, and together with you figure out what suits you as an individual.
+Many dentists quite happily offer both TLC and/or psychological approaches and sedation side by side, and together with you figure out what suits you as an individual.
 Other dentists have a strong preference for one or the other.
-If that is the case, make sure that the dentist you choose shares your own preferences!
+If that is the case, make sure that the dentist you choose shares your own preference!